Danger! and Other Stories: "Danger! Being the Log of Captain John Sirius"

-The collection's title story, "Danger!
-Being the Log of Captain John Sirius", was (the preface notes) written 18 months before the outbreak of World War I, and first published in the Strand Magazine in July 1914.
+The collection's title story, "Danger!: Being the Log of Captain John Sirius", was (the preface notes) written 18 months before the outbreak of World War I, and first published in the Strand Magazine in July 1914.
 It depicts a hypothetical scenario in which a small, fictional European country manages to defeat the United Kingdom by innovative naval strategy using a new technology, the practical combat submarine.
 The story is a late example of the genre of invasion literature, cautionary tales in which the British are caught unprepared by a continental enemy, often a stand-in for Germany (notable examples being Erskine Childers' The Riddle of the Sands and Saki's When William Came.)

-Plot

-The small nation of Norland has been somewhat reluctantly drawn into war with Britain by a violent colonial incident.
-The Norland navy - while professional - is quite small, and wholly inadequate for a confrontation with the might of the Royal Navy.
-However, Norland possesses a flotilla of eight modern submarines, which captain John Sirius requests be placed under his command.
-Sirius uses the submarines to mount a naval blockade around the British Isles, destroying incoming food-laden freighters.
-The British experience rapid, enormous increases in the cost of basic staples, which soon turn into famine and massive social unrest.
-In the climax of the story, Sirius demonstrates that the British navy is unable to stop him by torpedoing the RMS Olympic off Liverpool.
-The humiliated British are forced to sue for terms.
+Ironically, the work may have led to the thing it was warning against.
+The work was read by naval officers in Germany, including Alfred von Tirpitz, who cited it as influential on his thinking.